shibby360/linguistics-stuff/chhayan/verbs.md

 | 3rd person | het | het |

 Imperative and subjunctive are the stem.
 When suggesting something(let's), use -son.
+When suggesting something(let me), use -aĭē.
+Let him/her are almost the same, -pus(ā).
+Add the ā if it is "let her".
+Let them is -ruć.
 Gerunds are formed via -ḱani.
 `Ĭa het pilḱani` = I am playing.
 ## Past tense